eniac/Flightplan/Wharf/README.md

 ```

 The first tests just the FEC functionality, ensuring that the packets received by
-h2 and identical to those sent by h1, even in the presence of drops.
+h2 are identical to those sent by h1, even in the presence of drops.

 A sample input file is `bmv2/pcaps/tcp_100.pcap`